-5 CPI is the annual consumer price index as defined and reported by the CSO.
-Note that the ratio of capital costs to total costs is 0.28:1.
-Passenger forecasts are as setup in the Appendix.
+&lt;sup>5 CPIt-1 is the consumer price index for October of year (t-1), as defined and reported by the CSO.
+Note that the ratio of capital costs to total costs is 0.27:1.
+Passenger forecasts are as setup in Table 3.1.
 As the fee will be set in November each year for the following year, up-to-date forecast for November and December of that year can be used to calculate Departing PAX Outturns t-1